Gabrielcarvfer/gabrielcarvfer.github.io/_posts/2020-12-17-picard-the-captain-of-the-starfleet.md

 ---
 layout: post
-title: 'Warp-speeding the captain of the Starfleet - MusicBrainz Picard performance optimizations'
+title: 'Warp-speeding the captain of the Starfleet'
 categories: MetaBrainz
 ---